raz0red/RADPresence/README.md

 radiscordpresence run
 ```

-You should see log output every 10 seconds.
+You should see log output when you switch games.
 Press Ctrl+C to stop.

 ### 4. Install as a background service (optional)